Can I get Contractor Mortgages at Chelsea Building Society?

 To contractors – or any self-employee – time is their most precious commodity.
 That, and that skill set that’s seen them strike out on their own in the first place.

 And that’s where Chelsea lets contractors down the most, in our experience.
-An on-line advisor will take their mortgage enquiry from them.
-But that’s where there then seems to be a disconnect.
+An on-line advisor will gladly take their mortgage enquiry from them.
+But that’s where the disconnect seems to happen.

 The contractor’s mortgage application goes into a void.
 It gets to an underwriter's desk from the sales agent and there it sits.

 The reason?
-The Chelsea doesn’t offer contract-based underwriting, how contractor-friendly lenders work out contractors’ affordability.
+The Chelsea doesn’t offer contract-based underwriting.
+And contract-based underwriting is how contractor-friendly lenders work out contractors’ true affordability.

 That on its own makes Chelsea mortgages unreflective of a contractor’s affordability.
 At no point do Chelsea ‘contractor mortgages’ use net profits.
 Gross contract income never enters the equation.